The NYC Department of Education's Service in Schools initiative began in August 2010 in partnership with NYC Service, Office of the Mayor.

 Service in Schools works to increase the number of students doing community service and service-learning.
 We believe these experiences enable students to use their voices, skills, and critical thinking abilities to make a positive impact in their communities and the world.

 Sign up for the Service in Schools newsletter and get opportunities and resources for youth service in NYC delivered to your inbox.
+Read the most recent edition of the Service in Schools newsletter or view past editions.

 During the 2018-2019 school year: